Take control of the crawling and indexing process of your website by communicate your preferences to search engines.

 Check out the ultimate canonical URL reference guide.

-The rel=“alternate” hreflang=“x” link attribute, or hreflang attribute for short, is used to communicate to search engines what language your content is in and what geographical region your content is meant for.
-If you’re using the same content to target multiple regions, hreflang is the way to go.
-It enables you to rank with the same content in each market and prevent duplicate content in the process.
+rel=“alternate” hreflang=“x” link attribute, or hreflang attribute for short, is used to communicate to search engines what language your content is in and what geographical region your content is meant for.
+If you’re using the same content or similar content to target multiple regions, hreflang is the way to go.
+It enables you to rank your pages in your intended markets.
+It does not prevent duplicate content, having two page with the exact same content for the United Kingdom and United States may still be seen as duplicate content.
+Aside from duplicate content, it’s the most important thing is to make sure your content rhymes with the audience.
+Make sure your audience feels at home, so having (somewhat) different text and visuals for the United Kingdom and United States is recommended.

 An example of using hreflang

 You’re targeting several English speaking markets using subdomains for each market.
-Each subdomain contains the same content:
+Each subdomain contains English content, localized for its market:

-Within each market you want to rank with the same content and prevent duplicate content.
+Within each market you want to rank with the right page.
 Here’s where hreflang comes in.

 What the hreflang attribute will do: